Tuesday May 22, 2018

 Fasting is demanding of us on many levels, which is the real test.
 You should refrain from complaining about feeling hungry or thirsty during the fast.
 Instead one should feel the pain of others who spend each year in this state.
 One should embrace this month and try to reap its full benefits.

-The fact that Ramadan this year is in one of the hottest months of the year is not in our control.
+The fact that Ramadan 2018 is in one of the hottest months of the year is not in our control.
 As a result, there is no use in complaining about how hot it is and how the heat makes it difficult to fast.
 Of the many tests of this month, this is just one and it only makes us realize more of the pain of the poor who spend hours in the scorching heat, making ends meet.

 It is understandable that it is difficult to abstain from food and drinks for 10 or 15 hours, but the whole spirit of Ramadan is found in this basic principle: to feel the pain of those who on a regular basis suffer because of poverty.
 So avoid complaining about how long the fasting hours are and instead focus on remembering Allah and doing good.